 Create an Environment of Mutual Influence

 “To effectively lead, the workers must be heard and respected ” in the context of an environment of mutual influence .
-Leaders create such an environment by giving tough feedback supportively, by a willingness to become more vulnerable, and by encouraging others to:
+Leaders create this by giving tough feedback supportively, by showing a willingness to become more vulnerable, and by encouraging others to:

-We live in a new age where the workers are smarter and have more local context than management can ever have.
-Unlocking this raw potential is a significant factor in improving the lives of those doing the work, as well as providing for better outcomes for customers and the enterprise as a whole.
+We live in a new age, where the workers are smarter and have more local context than management can ever have.
+Unlocking this raw potential can significantly improve the lives of those doing the work, as well as provide better outcomes for customers and the enterprise.